Sport Premium

 Objectives of Spend:

-Outside professionals were invited back into school once more to help broaden the skills and development of our children, with a range of extracurricular sports clubs and expertise in PE lessons.
-We also introduced regular Yoga sessions across the school, throughout this academic year, to help with the children’s mindfulness and well being.
-This has been enormously beneficial.
+Outside professionals were warmly invited back into school again this year, to help broaden the skills and development of our children, with a range of extracurricular sports clubs and expertise in PE lessons.
+Formal PE lessons were introduced to EYFS children, run by a sports specialist; these lessons have been extremely successful.
+We have also continued with our regular Yoga sessions across the school, throughout this academic year, to help with the children’s mindfulness and well being.
+This has continued to be enormously beneficial.

-Over the course of the year, money spent has given our children sporting opportunities, new and exciting equipment to use as well as transportation to various sporting events and competitions.
+Over the course of this academic year, the Sport Premium has given both children and staff a range of sporting opportunities to experience, new/ updated knowledge and skills, to work alongside specialists, the use of new and exciting equipment as well as transportation to various sporting events and competitions.

 PE & School Sport Co-ordinator: Mrs. J. Scott-Simons